UBC-MDS/ellognea-smwatts-student-performance/README.md

-# Relationship between gender and math grades.
+# Relationship between gender and math grades

 Does the gender of a student affect their final math grade?